andrei-benea/De-Touro/README.md

 Always use master branch as it should only contain working tests!
 `git clone https://...`

-In case you have already cloned the master branch frequently use `git pull` to frequently for updates!
+In case you have already cloned the master branch frequently use `git pull` to check for updates!

 ## Initialize project
 Make sure you have NodeJs and Visual Studio Code properly installed on your machine.